| Common Tactical Problems"Everyone has these once in awhile."

 keep the ball moving," she says.
 "I use a lot of small, quick touches and then

 when I accelerate, I use a longer touch."
+Both women point out that the game

 situation should determine what type of dribbling you do.
 "I don't think you should